Harshitjasuja/Lexical-Analyzer/README.md

 -HTML, CSS, JavaScript

 # Team Architechs
--Harshit Jasuja
+1. Harshit Jasuja
--Shivendra Srivastava
+2. Shivendra Srivastava
--Yashika Dixit
+3. Yashika Dixit

 # License
 This project is academic and open for learning purposes.
 Feel free to fork and adapt!